Albert Pujols

 Both the Cardinals and Pujols’ agent, Dan Lozano, said the contract was one of the most complex they had ever negotiated.[12]
 Those complexities forced negotiations to extend uncomfortably close to the scheduled arbitration hearing as the two sides discussed deferred payments and the inclusion of a no-trade clause.

-Ultimately, the two sides agreed that the Cardinals would defer $3 million without interest from 2007 through 2010 and also would defer $3 million from the option season in 2011.
+Ultimately, the two sides agreed that the Cardinals would defer $3 million, interest-free, from 2007 through 2010 and would also defer $3 million from the option season in 2011.
 The Cardinals would pay the deferred funds from 2020 through 2029 in amounts of $1.5 million if the Cardinals activated the 2011 option and $1.2 million if they declined.[15]

 To complete the contract ahead of the arbitration deadline, the Cardinals signed the contract before Pujols completed his physical.[16]